berryny/uxc6/README.md

 - For the URL http://example.com , the resource name is example.com
 - [Real Talk about HTTPS](https://www.youtube.com/watch?v=iP75a1Y9saY)

-### What tool is used to access a website?

-#### What is browser?
+### What is browser?

-A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
+A *web browser* (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.

 Most used web browser by country, as of June 2015.
 Google Chrome, Firefox, Safari, UC.
 Iron, Microsoft Edge, Opera and Android.